Looking for Writing Feedback and Marketing Info?…

 Break for Christmas Holidays

-Again, thanks to two of our members, Shane Joseph and Brian Moore, for looking after logins there.
-We start these online meetings at 7.00 p.m. to get members settled in and for introductions and updates from members, but begin the writing feedback at 7.15 p.m. and finish now at 9. p.m.
+Again, thanks to two of our members, Shane Joseph and Brian Moore, for looking after logins.
+We start these online meetings at 7.30 p.m. to get members settled in and for brief introductions and updates from members, then the writing feedback begins and finish at 9.30 p.m.
 Late comers will also be let in.
-Login will be emailed to members the week before.
-For months with two Zoom meetings, both logins will be emailed the beginning of the month.
+Login will be emailed to members in the latest newsletter.
+PLEASE NOTE The newsletter is now sent every three months , so logins for three months will appear in the newsletter.
+For months with two Zoom meetings, both logins will be emailed tin the same newsletter.

 Wednesday, May 22, 2024